dashpay/docs/docs/user/masternodes/maintenance.rst

 ``operatorReward`` was set in the initial ProRegTx, the operator may also set the ``operatorPayoutAddress`` field in the ProUpServTx.
 If ``operatorPayoutAddress`` is not set and ``operatorReward`` is non-zero, the owner gets the full masternode reward.
-It also contains `platformNodeId`.
+It also contains platform related settings.
 A ProUpServTx can be created from DMT by clicking the **Update service** button, or from Dash Core using the following syntax::

-  protx update_service_evo proTxHash ipAndPort operatorKey platformNodeId (operatorPayoutAddress feeSourceAddress)
+  protx update_service_evo proTxHash ipAndPort operatorKey platformNodeId platformP2PPort platformHTTPPort (operatorPayoutAddress feeSourceAddress)

 Where: